EasternJournalist/EasternJournalist.github.io/index.md

 ## Research Interests

-* Computer Graphics - real-time rendering, differentiable rendering, geometric deep learning.
+* My future research interests will include real-time rendering, differentiable rendering and geometric deep learning.
+I am also interested in differentiable simulation and robotics.